Blog

 What Is CatDoes?

-CatDoes is a no-code AI mobile app builder.
-You describe what you want in plain English and a team of AI agents handles the rest: gathering requirements, designing the UI, writing production-level React Native code, setting up a cloud backend, and publishing to the App Store and Google Play.
+CatDoes is a no-code AI platform that builds mobile apps and websites from a text prompt.
+You describe what you want in plain English, and the Compose Agent handles the rest — designing the UI, writing production-level code, setting up a cloud backend, and deploying to the App Store, Google Play, or the web with a custom domain.

-You never see or touch the code.
-The entire process, from idea to live app, happens through conversation.
-In our experience, most users go from a text prompt to a working prototype in under 10 minutes.
-CatDoes targets founders, small business owners, designers, and anyone with an app idea who does not want to hire a development team or learn to code.
+You never see or touch the code unless you want to.
+The entire process, from idea to live product, happens through conversation.
+Most users go from a text prompt to a working prototype in under 10 minutes.
+CatDoes targets founders, small business owners, designers, and anyone with an app or website idea who does not want to hire a development team or learn to code.

 Key capabilities include:

-Built-in cloud backend (CatDoes Cloud) with database, auth, storage, and edge functions
+Built-in cloud backend (CatDoes Cloud) with database, auth, storage, edge functions, and realtime, included on every plan

-One-click deployment to the App Store and Google Play
+One-click deployment to the App Store, Google Play, or the web

 Iterative editing through conversation, no manual code changes needed